Scaling the Scaling Logic: Agentic Meta-Synthesis of Logic Reasoning

-To address common quality and validation challenges in synthetic data, we design a \field{Multi-Gate Validation Protocol} to ensure reliability.
+To address quality and validation challenges in synthetic data, we design a \field{Multi-Gate Validation Protocol}.
 On one hand, we perform consistency checks on the same instance by integrating multi-strategy validators to reduce systematic biases from single implementations.
 On the other hand, we introduce independent agents for Adversarial Blind Review, forcing them to solve problems by writing and executing code, thereby strictly filtering out ambiguous descriptions, ill-posed instances, and implicit logical loopholes.

-We implemented \OurMETHOD{} and initiated fully automated evolution from 400 seed task families.
-Through two rounds of closed-loop iteration, we expanded the task families from 400 to 953 and verifiable instances from 5,718 to 21,389.
+Starting from 400 seed task families spanning seven major categories (Appendix~\ref{app:seed_task_types}), through two rounds of iteration, we expanded the task families from 400 to 953 and verifiable instances from 5,718 to 21,389.
 Experiments demonstrate that data evolved via SSLogic exhibits higher value in downstream RL training, yielding not only improvements on SynLogic (+5.2) and BBEH (+1.4), but also cross-domain gains on AIME25 (+3.0) and Brumo25 (+3.7).
-Beyond performance metrics, we systematically analyze code-level and algorithmic conceptual changes during evolution, qualitatively shedding light on how meta-synthesized data drives improvements in LLM reasoning.
+Beyond performance metrics, we analyze code-level and algorithmic conceptual changes during evolution, shedding light on how synthesized data drives improvements in LLM reasoning.